Data Powers Modernization

 Proposed FY26 staff reductions compared to FY24 levels

-Note: Data are from the Office of Management and Budget’s Presidential Budget Request Technical Supplement for fiscal year 2026
+Note: Data are from the Office of Management and Budget’s Presidential Budget Request Technical Supplement for fiscal year 2026.
+“FTE” is used throughout to mean full-time equivalents for federal employees, as measured by OMB.

 Congress Rejected Major Program Cuts and Project Terminations